 Shore based anglers will cover most fishing situations with rods in line weights #5 or #6, and of 9”ft to 9’6”ft in length.

 Loch style anglers are best suited using rods between 9’6” and 10ft in length with line weights #5 or #6 being ideal.
 I prefer fishing a 5 weight rod for dry fly, and a 10ft 6wt rod when pulling wets.
 Line types will vary on the day and time of the year.
 If you are pulling wets, its pays to carry both floating and sinking lines in the boat.

-Wet flies should include patterns like the Bitch on Heat, Claret Dabbler, Fuzzle Bugger, Stick Caddis, mayfly Nymphs, Shrek, Magoo, Humungous, Fur Fly, Woolly Buggers and Woolly Worrms.
+These should include patterns like the Bitch on Heat, Claret Dabbler, Fuzzle Bugger, Stick Caddis, mayfly Nymphs, Shrek, Magoo, Humungous, Fur Fly, Woolly Buggers and Woolly Worrms.

-Dry Flies should include patterns like the Shaving Brush, Bibio hopper, Bobs Bits, Brett Wolf Emerger, Possum Emerger, Black Spinner and Gum Beetle.
+These should include patterns like the Shaving Brush, Bibio hopper, Bobs Bits, Brett Wolf Emerger, Possum Emerger, Black Spinner and Gum Beetle.